JSTOR-Labs/constitution-site/tips.md

 ---
 layout: page
 title: Tips
-description: Tips for using U.S. Constitution App
+description: For using the U.S. Constitution
 ---

 ## Tips